DYW - Orkney

 • You have been continuously employed by your employer for at least 26 weeks up to any day in the 15th week before the baby is due.

-• You give your employer notice using the SC3 form, at least 15 weeks before the baby is due.
+• You give your employer notice using this online form, at least 15 weeks before the baby is due.

 Back